MarcinDev-web/project/README.md

 ## 🎯 Overview

-Forge Engine is a modern, open-source 3D game engine built from the ground up with WebGPU and TypeScript.
+Play Engine is a modern, open-source 3D game engine built from the ground up with WebGPU and TypeScript.
 It features a complete modular monorepo architecture, comprehensive testing, and a professional 3D scene editor - all running directly in your browser.

 **Key Features:**
 - ⚡ WebGPU-powered rendering with PBR materials and shadows